KhaledAlkilane89/KhaledAlkilane89.github.io/_news/announcement_10.md

 related_posts: false
 ---

-We have submitted a paper to IEEE Transactions on Intelligent Transportation Systems (IEEE-T-ITS). :snowflake:
+We have submitted a paper to [IEEE Transactions on Intelligent Transportation Systems](https://ieee-itss.org/pub/t-its/). :snowflake: